yumerchalashkan/portscanner/README.md

 ## Usage
 There are two different usage in code and in console.
 ### Usage in code
 <i><b>scan_port()</b></i> method is used to scan only one port.
 If the port to be scanned is closed, it returns an empty array.
-If the port to be scanned is open, it returns an array with a port number in it.
+Otherwise, it returns an array with a port number in it.
 ```python
 from portscanner import *